wordboxbyung/wordboxbyung.github.io/privacy.md

 We may from time to time need to disclose personal information to comply with a legal requirement, such as a law, regulation, court order, subpoena, warrant, in the course of a legal proceeding or in response to a law enforcement agency request.

-We may also use your personal information to protect the copyright, trademarks, legal rights, property or safety of LEANG UNG, https://wordboxbyung.github.io, its customers or third parties.
+We may also use your personal information to protect the copyright, trademarks, legal rights, property or safety of LEANG UNG, its websites, its customers or third parties.

 Information that we collect may from time to time be stored, processed in or transferred between parties located in countries outside of Australia.